apache/accumulo-website/_docs-2/administration/compaction.md

 When a Compactor is free to perform work, it asks the CompactionCoordinator for the next compaction job.
 The CompactionCoordinator contacts the next TabletServer that has the highest priority for the Compactor's queue.
 The TabletServer returns the information necessary for the compaction to occur to the CompactionCoordinator, which is passed on to the Compactor.
 The Compaction Coordinator maintains an in-memory list of running compactions and also inserts an entry into the metadata table for the tablet to denote that an external compaction is running.
 When the Compactor has finished the compaction, it notifies the CompactionCoordinator which inserts an entry into the metadata table to denote that the external compaction completed and it attempts to notify the TabletServer.
 If successful, the TabletServer commits the major compaction.
 If the TabletServer is down, or the Tablet has become hosted on a different TabletServer, then the CompactionCoordinator will fail to notify the TabletServer, but the metadata table entries will remain.
 The major compaction will be committed in the future by the TabletServer hosting the Tablet.

 External compactions handle faults and major system events in Accumulo.
 When a compactor process dies this will be detected and any files it had reserved in a tablet will be unreserved.
 When a tserver dies, this will not impact any external compactions running on behalf of tablets that tserver was hosting.
-The case of tablets not being hosted on an tserver when an external compaction tries to commit is also handled.
+The case of tablets not being hosted on a tserver when an external compaction tries to commit is also handled.
 Tablets being deleted (by split, merge, or table deletion) will cause any associated running external compactions to be canceled.
 When a user initiated compaction is canceled, any external compactions running as part of that will be canceled.

 ### External Compaction in Action